Protein is an essential part of the human diet, and most Americans eat plenty of it.

 "Some people report they feel more full with a higher-protein diet, so it could help them indirectly to lower their calorie intake, but over time it is not shown to be better," she said.

 Adding more protein to your diet doesn't promote muscle growth.

 In a 2004 study, researchers looked at whether adding more protein to an athlete's diet would affect performance and muscle build.

 They found that while athletes — especially those involved with sports that require a lot of endurance and muscle power, such as long-distance runners or football players — may benefit from increased protein intake, most athletes in the study get enough protein from their regular diets.

-Even body builders need only a little bit of extra protein to support muscle growth, which they can get by eating more food, reports the National Institutes of Health.
+Even body builders need only a little bit of extra protein, for example by intaking protein powder to support muscle growth, which they can get by eating more food, reports the National Institutes of Health.